mpsuzuki/kSEAL_DUP/README.md

 Consequently, these deliberate omissions result in gaps (skips) in the sequential source indexes within the code chart.

-For example, the Small Seal character of "𠮢" is coded at U+3D3DD (TH-00939, C-00972, K-00945, D-00934), the code position is located under the radical "口."
-As defined in SealSources.txt, the kSEAL_Rad property for U+3D3DD has multiple space-separated values: "22.3D374" and "76.3D888".
-The former "22.3D374" is for the 22nd radical corresponding to "口", and "76.3D888" is for the 76th radical corresponding to "又".
-It indicates that this character was duplicated in SWJZ.
-TH-02078, C-02157, K-02083, D-02061 are missing in the code chart,
-they correspond to the position of the duplicated "𠮢" appearing under the radical "又".

 ---

-I want to ﻿propose an enhancement to SealSources.txt documenting ﻿﻿duplicated-and-unencoded source references in Seal.
+This is an attempt to propose an enhancement to SealSources.txt documenting duplicated-and-unencoded source references in Seal.

 Currently, SealSources.txt does not explicitly provide information on which specific duplicated entries from the original Shuowen Jiezi (SWJZ)